 Crown House is steeped in history with a new beginning at Bassetsbury Manor

-Having recently moved from Crown House to Bassetsbury Manor, our pupils have benefitted from renovations and larger spaces for learning and extra-curricular activity.
+Having moved from Crown House to Bassetsbury Manor, our pupils have benefitted from renovations and larger spaces for learning and extra-curricular activity.

 However, our ethos and approach to learning has never altered since 1925, when half a dozen children gathered at a vicarage in Loudwater to begin their education.
 Mrs Jessie Cubbage, a former headmistress of Totteridge Road Primary School, answered an advertisement to teach a vicar’s daughter.

 As well as promoting a good education, Mrs Cubbage encouraged her pupils be respectful and socially upstanding.
 Seeing teaching only one pupil as rather wasteful, Mrs Cubbage advertised her teaching and so the foundations of Crown House were laid.